Leo Hale Taylor

-Leo Hale Taylor CBE, SMA was an American-born priest of the Catholic Church and member of the Society of African Missions.
+Leo Hale Taylor CBE, SMA (born September 27, 1889 in Montevideo – died October 27, 1965 in Lagos) was an American-born priest of the Catholic Church and member of the Society of African Missions.
 He was Archbishop of Lagos from 1939 to 1965.
 Taylor was the first principal of St Gregory's College, Lagos and as bishop, he was considered a pillar of support for the school.